amanda132/W4111Notes/API.md

 ### Engines
-- Ideally you want a common interface to all database engines that hides all the syntactical differences between them
+- Ideally you want a common interface to all database engines that hides all the syntactical differences between them.
+Abstraction for a database engine tries to hide DBMS language differences
 - e.g. `SQLAlchemy` is a popular library.
 See below example for establishing a database connection
     - You insert the path string to the db into the `create_engine()` function.
     - The path looks like: `protocol_name` `://` `location` `:` `port` `/` `database_name`